SarossyJ/DL_HW/README.md

 * Hegedűs András, BCFU8E
 * Sárossy János, GUSXLY

-## Task
-The goal of this project is to **compare and demonstrate the advantages of using pretrained neural networks** vs randomly initialized ones for image classification.
-Build an image classification pipeline for a smaller dataset (e.g. CIFAR-10), and train both a randomly initialized and an ImageNet-pretrained network (e.g. ResNet) for the task.
-Compare their performance.

 ## Materials
 Related materials:
 * PyTorch implementation of a CIFAR-10 baseline model: [link to tutorial](https://lightning.ai/docs/pytorch/stable/notebooks/lightning_examples/cifar10-baseline.html)